RefurbishedCommodore/Peripherals/Disk Drives/Commodore 1541/Assy 250442/PCB No 251830 REV A/Ser.No. HB5 029916/README.md

 | Mitsubishi, Hitachi, Texas Instruments, Signetics, National Semiconductor | No MOS glue logic |

 </div>

+## Cleaning the PCB

+As mentioned earlier, the PCB is quite dirty, and there is some unknown residue as well as dried-out glue.

+First, the unknown residue (along with some flux residue) is removed.
+The residue is quite stubborn and can only be removed by carefully scraping it away with a pick tool.
+The residue had started to degrade the solder mask, so the damaged solder mask is scraped away.
+Some transparent nail polish is applied to the affected area after cleaning.
+Also, the four solder points are re-soldered.

 <!-- MARK -->
 <!-- MARK END-->